 Who are we?

 The following institutions in the three German-speaking countries Austria, Germany and Switzerland are the core partners of CPHE:

-- Cochrane Austria at the Department for Evidence-based Medicine and Clinical Epidemiology, Danube University, Krems, Austria, Agnes Ebenberger, Gerald Gartlehner, Ursula Griebler, Christina Kien (currently on maternity leave), Irma Klerings
+- Cochrane Austria at the Department for Evidence-based Medicine and Evaluation, Danube University, Krems, Austria, Agnes Ebenberger, Gerald Gartlehner, Ursula Griebler, Christina Kien (currently on maternity leave), Irma Klerings

 - Institute for Medical Informatics, Biometry and Epidemiology, Pettenkofer School of Public Health, Ludwig-Maximilians-University, Munich, Germany, Eva Rehfuess, Jan Stratil, Ana Zhelyazkova